OpenRockets/web-dev-error-solutions/errors/nextjs/handling-referenceerror-fetch-is-not-defined-in-next-js-api-routes/README.md

 # 🐞 Handling "ReferenceError: fetch is not defined" in Next.js API Routes

+## Description of the Error

-This document addresses a common error encountered when working with Next.js API routes:  `ReferenceError: fetch is not defined`.
-This error occurs because the `fetch` API is not automatically available in the Node.js environment where API routes execute.
-Unlike client-side JavaScript in your components, API routes run on the server using Node.js, which doesn't inherently include the `fetch` API.
+The `ReferenceError: fetch is not defined` error frequently arises in Next.js API routes when attempting to use the `fetch` API without proper import or environment setup.
+This is because `fetch` is not globally available in the Node.js environment where API routes run, unlike in browser environments.

-**Description of the Error:**

-The error message `ReferenceError: fetch is not defined` clearly indicates that the JavaScript code within your API route is attempting to use the `fetch` API, but it's not accessible in the server-side context.
-This typically happens when you try to make network requests to external APIs from your API routes.

-**Code and Step-by-Step Fix:**

-Let's say you have an API route at `pages/api/data.js` that tries to fetch data from an external API:
+## Code: Step-by-Step Fix

+This example demonstrates fetching data from an external API within a Next.js API route.
+We'll illustrate the error and then show the correct approach.

 **Incorrect Code (Will throw the error):**